corvus-migratorius/genlab.common/roles/dnsmasq/README.md

 dnsmasq
 =========

-Deploy dnsmasq on the target node.
-For now, supports only DNS functionality (DHCP and TFTP are not configuratble).
+Deploy `dnsmasq` on the target node.
+For now, supports only DNS functionality (DHCP and TFTP are not configurable).

 Requirements
 ------------